sfence/rocket/README.md

 Minetest has many great space mods that add in outer space thousands of blocks above the player.
 However, none of them have a good way to reach outer space-- until now.
 With this mod, you can craft rockets / space shuttles and fly them into and in outer space.

+The forum topic for this mod is [here](https://forum.minetest.net/viewtopic.php?f=9&t=23120).
+There, you can find a list of crafting recipes.

 ## Controls overview

 ### Vertical mode